Yusuf al-Ramouni, the bus driver from east Jerusalem who was found hanged Sunday night..

 (photo credit: PALESTINIAN MEDIA)

-The driver, 32-year-old Youssef al-Ramouni, was found dead at the start of the route he was supposed to have driven late on Sunday, in an area of Jerusalem close to Jewish settlements and Palestinian neighborhoods.
+Yussuf al-Ramuni, 32, was found dead at the start of the route he was supposed to have driven late Sunday at an Egged bus depot in Har Hotzvim, an area of northwestern Jerusalem close to Jewish settlements and Arab neighborhoods.

-After news of the alleged murder spread, Rosenfeld said a small riot took place outside the Old City, resulting in the arrests of three minors for throwing rocks.
+After news of the alleged murder spread, Rosenfeld said, a small riot took place outside the Old City, resulting in the arrests of three minors for throwing rocks at police.

 Police are still searching for the suspect, Rosenfeld said.